NiranjanBhat123/NiranjanBhat123/README.md

 # 💫 About Me:
-🌱 I’m currently learning Django and Machine learning<br><br>👨‍💻 All of my projects are available at https://niranjanbhat.netlify.app<br><br>📫 How to reach me bhatniranjan65@gmail.com<br>
+🌱  a full stack web developer and competetive programmer g<br><br>👨‍💻 All of my projects are available at https://niranjanbhat.netlify.app<br><br>📫 How to reach me bhatniranjan65@gmail.com<br>

 ## 🌐 Socials: